alfie-ns/1004-CW/1004/README.md

 Users can interact with Dr. Fit using natural language, and it'll make calls to functions if necessary.
 For example:

-- "How many calories will I burn if I do 30 minutes of running?"
+- "How many calories will I burn if I do 30 minutes of {activity}?"

 ## Getting Started